willmoranodc/odc-wireframes-test/README.md

 # [Client Name] — Project Repo

-This is a new client project built from the R4 client template.
+This is a new client project.
 Every client gets their own repo following this same structure, so anyone on the team can move between projects without relearning where things live.

 ## What goes in this repo